moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * Both QRT and the Engelbart draft attempt to use existing payloads of RTP, RTCP, and SDP, unlike RUSH and SRT, as well as using existing Datagram frames
-* RUSH introduces new frame types as its development pre-dates Datagram frames
 * All drafts take differing approaches to flow/stream identification and management; some address congestion control and others just omit the subject and leave it to QUIC to handle